+Satisfactory Academic Progress (SAP) is assessed at the end of each semester.
 A student falling below a 3.00, but earning at least a 2.50 cumulative G.P.A. at the end of the first semester will be placed on financial aid warning status for the next payment period and will continue to receive Title IV aid for that period.
-Students in the one-year M.S. or M.A. track failing to attain a 3.0 cumulative G.P.A. by the end of the second semester (payment period) will lose financial aid eligibility.
+Students in the one-year M.S. or M.A. track failing to attain a 3.0 cumulative GPA by the end of the second semester (payment period) will lose financial aid eligibility.
 Students in the M.S.
-Research track must attain a 2.5 cumulative G.P.A. by the end of year one to be eligible for financial aid in year two.
+2-year research track must attain a 2.5 cumulative G.P.A. by the end of year one to be eligible for financial aid for year two and a cumulative G.P.A. of 3.0 by the end of the fall semester in year two to continue to be eligible.
+Failure to meet these requirements at any time will result in loss of financial aid eligibility.
+Per Academic Program Length Restrictions, all master's degree students must graduate within three years of the date of matriculation.
+In order for a student to qualify for financial aid for additional years of at least half time enrollment, they must meet the qualitative requirements previously stated.
 In addition, a student placed in any status by administrative directive that stipulates the student is considered "Not in Good Standing" or "Not Meeting Satisfactory Progress" or placed on suspension from academic participation is ineligible for financial aid.
 The Director of Financial Aid will notify the student of the loss of financial aid eligibility.